tangowithcode/tango_with_django_2/manuscript/chapter-unix.md

 I> Note that we're focusing on the Bash shell, a shell for UNIX-based operating systems and their derivatives, including OS X and Linux distributions.
 If you're a Windows user, you can use the [Windows Command Prompt](http://www.ai.uga.edu/mc/winforunix.html) or [Windows PowerShell](https://msdn.microsoft.com/en-us/powershell/mt173057.aspx).
 Users of Windows 10 can now install the necessary infrastructure [straight from Microsoft](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to use Bash on your Windows installation!
 You could also experiment by [installing Cygwin](https://www.cygwin.com/) to bring Bash commands to Windows.

 ## Using the Terminal
-UNIX based operating systems and derivatives -- such as OS X and Linux distributions -- all use a similar looking terminal application, typically using the [Bash shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).
+UNIX based operating systems and derivatives -- such as OS X and Linux distributions -- all use a similar-looking terminal application, typically using the [Bash shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).
 All possess a core set of commands that allow you to navigate through your computer's filesystem and launch programs -- all without the need for any graphical interface.

 Upon launching a new terminal instance, you'll be typically presented with something resembling the following.